paarthbhatt/web102_prework/README.md

 Describe any challenges encountered while building the app.

 Just faced challenges while accessing the files and connecting the images to the website.
-Nothing Major, :)
+Nothing I can't handle.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [PARTH BHATT]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.